Measure of a Man (Clay Aiken album): Singles

 "Invisible" is the first single from the album.
 It was initially released as a promo-only single in September 2003, and only became available as digital downloads much later.
 It peaked at number eight on the US Billboard Adult Contemporary and at number 37 on the US Billboard Hot 100 charts on January 6, 2004.
 The single was certified gold for digital downloads by the RIAA on March 31, 2006.

 "The Way"/"Solitaire" was released as the album second single on March 16, 2004.
 "The Way" peaked at number one on the Canadian Singles Chart.

 "I Will Carry You" is the third single and peaked at number 25 on the US Billboard Adult Contemporary chart.

 Music videos

-The music video for "Invisible", directed by Diane Martel, was shot in Hollywood at Hollywood & Highland, a major outdoor shopping center and tourist attraction.
-Aiken invited 800 fans to be part of the crowd scene in the video.
+The music video for "Invisible", directed by Diane Martel, was shot in Hollywood at Hollywood & Highland, a major outdoor shopping center and tourist attraction, where Aiken invited 800 fans to be part of the crowd scene in the video.

 "The Way" music video was also directed by Diane Martel.
 Instead of the traditional Hollywood types Aiken hired everyday people to play the couples shown in this video.